Web Retailer News May 13, 2022

 Traditionally, the company would send packages to a UPS or USPS center for them to finish the delivery.
 But it looks like they’re looking to cut out these partners in favor of giving small businesses an opportunity to increase their revenue.

 At the moment, the company is only recruiting existing businesses.
 But in the future, it could be an opportunity for individuals in these areas.
 Regardless, expect delivery times to drop in areas with one of these rural delivery partners.

 eBay invests in Funko and becomes the preferred marketplace

-eBay is currently making a big push in the collectible toys market.
+eBay is currently making a big push in the collectable toys market.
 As part of an investment group, eBay now has a large stake in Funko.
-The $263 million transactions gave the eCommerce site preferred secondary market status and a partnership deal for exclusive releases.
+The $263 million transaction gave the eCommerce site preferred secondary market status and a partnership deal for exclusive releases.

 The investment group sees the deal as a means for Funko to expand its business directly to consumers and acquire a wider range of intellectual properties.
 They also see the partnership as a means for Funko to move further into international markets.

 Consumers are excited about the prospect of the partnership.
 And many hope the deal will help Funko reduce the number of fake collectibles in the eBay marketplace.

 Regarding the deal, eBay Chief Business and Strategy Officer Stefanie Jay stated, “Funko sits at the intersection of pop culture, passion, and collectibles, with one of the most engaged communities of enthusiasts.
 Building on the incredible appetite for Funko products on eBay, we look forward to what our companies can do together.